- Note: This rule applies to git. For branching advice in TFVC, see Do you know when to branch in TFVC?

-The benefit of creating feature branches is to reduce the amount of conflicts and churn of unfinished code during development of a feature.
-It allows features to be development independently of each other, and reduces the amount of expensive "pull latest from server, and rebuild everything" operations, as well as greatly limiting the impact of commits with unfinished code.
+The benefit of creating feature branches is to reduce the number of conflicts and churn of unfinished code during development of a feature.
+It allows features to be developed independently of each other and reduces the amount of expensive "pull latest from the server, and rebuild everything" operations, as well as greatly limiting the impact of commits with unfinished code.

 While working, commit frequently to this branch with nice, descriptive messages.
 For example, "Added a field to hold the product category to our timesheet read model" and "added a column to the timesheet summary UI for the product category".